pymupdf/PyMuPDF-Utilities/font-replacement/readme.md

 ## How to replace a font with itself
 This may sound ridiculous.
-But imagine you have inserted text in a PDF and you are disappointed with the resulting file size: large-sized fonts were pulled in.
+But imagine you have inserted text in a PDF and now you are disappointed with the resulting file size: large-sized fonts have been pulled in.

 You can use this facility as a font subsetting mechanism and **_"replace" fonts with themselves_**.